 - What are you willing to do about it?

 Remember: Every successful practitioner or coach who became an author started exactly where you are now.

 Believe it or not, you are not the only person dealing with Imposter Syndrome.

-Every practitioner that I publish, we all go through the same thing.
+Every practitioner I publish goes through the same thing.
 The only difference is, we have decided to keep moving forward anyway.

 If you are ready to write that book and get yourself out to the world, message me about my next Get Published online 3-Day Retreat!
 This event is a chance to get that book out of your head, discover how to grow an audience and build the business model around your book with an online course and a sales and marketing funnel.

 Have you dealt with Imposter Syndrome?
-Let us know of your experience, I’d love to help!
+Let us know your experience, I’d love to help!
 It’s time to stop playing small.
-To stop being the world’s best kept secret and step into your potential to help and inspire others.
+To stop being the world’s best kept secret, and step into your potential to help and inspire others.

 To Your Potential